jon-hanson/javapickling/README.md

 `PicklerCore<PF>` implementations provide `Pickler<T, PF>` implementations for the core types (primitives, collections and enums).
 The also provide the tools required to facilitate implementing picklers for custom classes.

 ### Custom Class Pickling

+By "custom class" I mean any class not directly supported by the framework.

 TBD...